Racine Reckless Driving Lawyer

 What's the difference between reckless driving and speeding?

-Speeding (§ 346.57) is a civil forfeiture; reckless driving (§ 346.62) is a criminal misdemeanor.
+Both a first reckless-driving offense and most speeding tickets are civil forfeitures, but reckless driving (§ 346.62) carries a much larger forfeiture, 6 demerit points, and the risk of becoming criminal on a repeat or injury, while speeding (§ 346.57) does not.
 Speed alone is not reckless driving, but Wisconsin officers and prosecutors often charge speeds of 100+ mph, or speeds significantly over the limit combined with weaving or other endangering conduct, as reckless.
-The criminal charge requires negligence that endangers people or property, not just exceeding the limit.
+The reckless charge requires negligence that endangers people or property, not just exceeding the limit.

 How long does reckless driving stay on your record?

-A § 346.62 misdemeanor conviction is permanent on CCAP and on the Wisconsin criminal record.
-Limited expungement is available under § 973.015 only if the offense was committed under age 25 and the court ordered expungement at sentencing.
-The Wisconsin Motor Vehicle Record entry persists separately and affects insurance for years.
+A first-offense forfeiture does not create a criminal record, though the Wisconsin Motor Vehicle Record entry persists and affects insurance for years.
+When reckless driving is charged criminally (a repeat offense or one causing injury), that conviction is on CCAP and the criminal record; limited expungement is available under § 973.015 only if the offense was committed under age 25 and the court ordered expungement at sentencing.

 Will reckless driving show up on a background check?

-Yes.
-As a criminal misdemeanor, it appears on standard criminal background checks, on CCAP, and on driving-record (MVR) checks.
+A first-offense forfeiture appears on the driving-record (MVR) check but not as a criminal conviction.
+When reckless driving is charged criminally (a repeat offense or one causing injury), it also appears on standard criminal background checks and on CCAP.
 For CDL holders, reckless driving in any vehicle qualifies as a serious violation under 49 C.F.R. § 383.51, with cumulative consequences (60-day disqualification on second within 3 years; 120 days on third).

 Should I plead guilty to reckless driving?

 Almost never as a first response.
-The criminal record consequences (employment, professional licensing, immigration for non-citizens, insurance non-renewal) usually outweigh any sentencing benefit from a quick plea.
+Even a first-offense forfeiture carries 6 demerit points and a lasting insurance impact, and a repeat or injury charge adds criminal-record consequences (employment, professional licensing, immigration for non-citizens).
 A § 346.62 charge has multiple amendment paths and several defendable elements, particularly the negligence and endangerment showings.

 Can I get reckless driving charges dismissed?